-Double the Baby Love!
-On Air with Ryan Seacrest's Sisanie and Husband Michael Welcome Twins
+Double Baby Love!
+On Air with Ryan Seacrest's Sisanie Welcomes Twins Aiza Delmar and Maxon Jae

 It’s a son and a daughter for Sisanie!

+“The twins are here!
+Aiza Delmar and Maxon Jae Villaclara arrived at 3:37pm and 3:39pm today!”
+Sisanie captioned a family hospital photo taken shortly after the babies’ birth.
+“Aiza weighed 5 lbs 12 oz and Maxon weighed 6 lbs 11 oz.
+I couldn’t be more in love! #sismictwins 👶🏻👶🏻 💖💙”

-Sisanie previously shared on social media that her due date “got moved up to May 9” but it appears she was a week earlier than planned!
+Sisanie previously shared on social media that her due date “got moved up to May 9” but it appears she was a week earlier than planned.

-Hours before her labor, the new mom shared a selfie from her hospital bed which she captioned, “Looks like these babies are coming today!
+Hours before her labor, the new mom shared a selfie from her hospital bed to her Instagram Story, which she captioned, “Looks like these babies are coming today!
 Omg!”

 Want all the latest pregnancy and birth announcements, plus celebrity mom blogs?
 Click here to get those and more in the PEOPLE Babies newsletter.